iy-virtualretail/k8s-aws-ssm-env-load/README.md

 ## Notes

 If you access to container/pod with `docker exec container /bin/bash` or `kubectl exec -it pod  -- /bin/bash`  You will not see any env variables.
-To solve this issue you must run `docker-entrypoint.sh /bin/bash` instead of just `/bin/bash` to load env
+To solve this issue you must run `docker-entrypoint.sh /bin/bash` instead of just `/bin/bash` to see environment variables properly.